Sexual Misconduct and Discrimination

 Website: counseling.oregonstate.edu

-Available to meet during business hours and available over the phone for counseling after hours, 24-hours a day.
+Available to meet during business hours and available over the phone for counseling after hours, 24 hours a day, seven days a week.
 Provides support and counseling for students who have experienced unwanted sexual contact or relationship violence.

 Contact: 541-754-0110